 • Mother’s Day 2017: One of my mother’s greatest gifts, getting engaged, and avoiding my own personal fiscal cliff

 If you’ve found value here and think it would benefit others, please share it and or leave comments.
-To receive all of the most up to date content from the Big Words Blog Site, subscribe using the box in the right hand column in this post and throughout the site.
+To receive all of the most up to date content from the Big Words Blog Site, subscribe using the box in the right-hand column in this post and throughout the site, or add the link to my RSS feed to your feedreader.
+Please visit my YouTube channel entitled, Big Discussions76.
 Lastly follow me on Twitter at @BWArePowerful, on the Big Words Blog Site Facebook page, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM, and Financial Literacy, there other blogs/sites I endorse which found on that particular page of my site.